muadzyamani/htx-hapticglove/README.md

 The linear rails can be cut to a more compact size that would allow maximum syringe and plunger air volume being pumped, giving a more professional look.
 The same can be said about the threaded rod, with its teeth.
 A coarser threaded rod would increase the distance moved per rotation, as compared to a finer one.
 Perhaps even the force sensing resistor, whereby its calibration can be further sharpened with regards to the software aspect.

+### Adding a GUI/Web Interface

+Having a Graphical User Interface (GUI) or Web-based interface would be a great level of abstraction.
+This interface could contain pertinent properties such as the force sensor readings, calculated number of steps, syringe position, etc.

+With this, not only would information be relayed clearly to the user, but it would also improve the user friendliness and overall appreciation for this project.

 ## Final Thoughts